AMarinhoSN/DeepAutoCov/predict/readme.md

   If the value is -1, than the sequence is an anomaly
   - the <code>anomaly_score</code>
-  - <code>misrepresented_kmers</code>: if the sequence is predicted as anomaly, this list contains the misrepresented kmers
+  - <code>misrepresented_kmers</code>: if the sequence is predicted as anomaly, list containing the misrepresented kmers
   ```

   {